fons/dyn_options/README.md

 is encountered.

-For example, '--opt4 hello world' will be converted to an attribute called opt4, wich has a value of 'hello world'.
+For example, '--opt4 hello world' will be converted to an attribute called opt4, which has a value of 'hello world'.

 A single flag will have a corresponding attribute value of True or False.